EwanColquhoun/AnimalPairs/README.md

 [Back to top](<#contents>)
 * ### Congratulations pop-up
-    * The congratulations pop-up is shown when the game is complete.
+    * The Congratulations pop-up is shown when the game is complete.
     * It displays the time-taken to complete the game.
 It also shows the score and an interpretation of the score vs moves result.
     * It gives the user the option to recommence the game at a difficulty of their choosing.
-    * To exit the congratulations pop-up the user needs to click anywhere on the screen.
+    * To exit the Congratulations pop-up the user needs to click anywhere on the screen.

 ![Congratulations Pop-up](assets/readme-images/congrats-modal.png)

 [Back to top](<#contents>)
 ## Future Features
-* The next item for further development would be a score board for the various users once a player name has been inputted.
+* An item for further development would be a score board for the various users once a player name has been inputted.

 # Technologies Used
 * [HTML5](https://html.spec.whatwg.org/) - provides the content and structure for the website.